3 Budgeting Tools for Your Small Business

 Budgeting is important for three reasons: it helps pay the bills, measures your financial health and makes money.
 If people are paying for your product and you are generating revenue, that’s the sign of a good idea at the heart of your startup.
 Don’t let bad financial planning be the reason why your great idea doesn’t succeed.

 Understand and use 3 of the most important and basic tools for budgeting to get your finances in order.

 An income statement measures the financial performance of a business over a period of time – a quarter, month or year.
 The first thing you’ll see on top of an income statement is revenue which is money brought in by business activities.
 That is followed by “cost of sales” – the amount of money to manufacture the product including materials, labor, and factory overhead.

 The gross margin is then calculated through the difference between revenue and cost of goods sold.
 That is a key indicator of whether or not you are making money.
 Further expenses, income and taxes are then accounted for.
 At the bottom of the income statement, net income is calculated which is total profit made by the company over the time period.

-2. Cash flow forecast for budgeting
+2. Cash flow forecast